gravity00/DapprWire/README.md

 ```

 Keep in mind the first execution may take some time because images may need to be automatically downloaded first.

+If you prefer to use another database, either using Testcontainers or not, simply open the [DatabaseFixture.cs](https://github.com/gravity00/DapprWire/blob/main/test/DapprWire.Tests/DatabaseFixture.cs) file and change to your needs.